abpframework/abp/docs/en/Modules/Cms-Kit/Tags.md

 ## The Popular Tags Widget

 The tag system provides a popular tags [widget](../../UI/AspNetCore/Widgets.md) to display popular tags of a resource that was configured for tagging.
-You can simply place the widget on a page like below:
+You can simply place the widget on a page as below:

 ```csharp
 @await Component.InvokeAsync(typeof(PopularTagsViewComponent), new